 During this time the Crisis Card was developed and a number of training sessions were made available to people to enable them to get involved.
 The reputation of the project began to grow, with organisations requesting an audience with the Service User Network to consult with them about effective methods of engagement.

 There were long discussions about the term ‘service user’ and whether people liked it or not.
 After a public vote at the 2012 annual conference, the Service User Network became the SUN Network and work started in 2013 to create a logo, online presence and an exciting interactive website.

 The Cambridgeshire and Peterborough Clinical Commissioning Group (formally NHS Cambridgeshire) helped expand the project by incorporating older people’s mental health into the portfolio.
 They also provided the funds to turn the crisis card into an APP for Smart Phones.

 The App was launched in December 2013 and is available free to download on the IOS and Android platforms.

 In April 2014 we were awarded a 12 month contract to work with people who use Drug/Alcohol support services in Cambridgeshire, to ensure that their voices are heard within the planning, design and evaluations of services.
 We will be working hard to ensure that we engage with service users from across the county, delivery training sessions and supporting people to become involved.
-In order to this we have recruited a specialist drug/alcohol worker to join the team.
+In order to this a Drug and Alcohol Engagement Worker was appointed.